The Corporate Takeover of Education

 The corporate model affecting education publishing further compounds privilege and exclusion from knowledge production.
 The corporate consumption of education fosters a form of predatory publishing which charges authors to publish work funded by public grants and then charges the academic institutions access to the knowledge which was produced.

-This is widely recognised as a problem within education prompting significant activist reactions from the likes of Dušan Barok, Josephine Berry, Bodó Balázs, Sean Dockray, Kenneth Goldsmith, Anthony Iles, Lawrence Liang, Sebastian Lütgert, Pauline van Mourik Broekman, Marcell Mars, spideralex, Tomislav Medak, Dubravka Sekulić, Femke Snelting in an open letter challenging these practices:
+This is widely recognised as a problem within education prompting significant activist reactions from the likes of Dušan Barok, Josephine Berry, Bodó Balázs, Sean Dockray, Kenneth Goldsmith, Anthony Iles, Lawrence Liang, Sebastian Lütgert, Pauline van Mourik Broekman, Marcell Mars, spideralex, Tomislav Medak, Dubravka Sekulić, Femke Snelting in an open letter challenging these practices.
+You can read it by visiting the webadress below:

 In their article ‘The Oligopoly of Academic Publishers in the Digital Era’, Larivière, Haustein and Mongeon point out that since the advent of the digital era in the in the mid-1990s, there has been a drop in the proportion of papers, journals and citations that are published/received by journals from publishers other than the five major publishers.